Mousamoradi/Ci-SSGAN/README.md

 # Ci-SSGAN
-This repository focuses on detecting glaucoma subtypes from unstructured clinical notes using a clinically-informed semi-Supervised Generative Adversarial Network (Ci-SSGAN) and a Large Language Model.
+This repository focuses on detecting glaucoma subtypes from unstructured clinical notes using a Clinically-informed Semi-Supervised Generative Adversarial Network (Ci-SSGAN) and a Large Language Model.

 The model identifies 6 glaucoma subtypes from clinical notes: